open-feature/go-sdk-contrib/tools/tck/README.md

 run would have produced — and fails the test if any of them produced no outcome:

 ```
-provider-tck [in-memory]: 27 canonical scenario(s) did not run, so this is not a conformance run
+tck [in-memory]: 27 canonical scenario(s) did not run, so this is not a conformance run
 and its report must not be published:
   - gherkin/errors.feature: Requesting the wrong type returns the code default: 0 of 11
     executed (11 announced but never run, which is what a -run selector or a tag filter leaves behind)